So you have two quotes for your five page website, one for £1,000 and one for £8,000; doesn’t make sense does it?

 At a £600 price point, there may have to be some compromises somewhere along the line although that’s not always the case.
 There are certain markets that only need a few hours of analysis; typically these include local tradesmen sites and some businesses that only trade locally.

 Feel free to email me if this is the limit of your budget; I can offer you some free advice on how can stay within your monetary limits and still have a great site.
-My advice will be completely impartial and I won’t be trying to push my services onto you.
+My advice will be completely impartial and I won’t be trying to push my services onto you; although my freelance web design service is very competitively priced.
 The only stupid questions are the ones you don’t ask.

 Lead Generation and Informational Sites (£1,600 to £8,000)